NerdiOrg/King-Of-The-Blockchain/README.md

 # King Of The Blockchain
 "King of the Blockchain" is a game where the players can become the leader by sending more tokens than the current leader did previously.
+There is no withdraw function and the deploying user cannot manage or use funds.
+All tokens sent to the contract to secure the leader position are considered lost / burned / stuck.
+This Solidity smart contract game is for entertainment and educational purposes only.